LPetrasko2028/Hydroponically_v1/Assorted Notes/Software/Database/CouchDB/Design For Replication VS Ease of Use.md

 ### Sensor Data

 TO DOS/Questions:
-- [ :white_check_mark: ] Do I separate the sensor readings data and sensor objects data into different databases?
+- [X] Do I separate the sensor readings data and sensor objects data into different databases?
     - Yes, I will separate them into different databases.
 Here is my reasoning: When the system controller needs to read sensor object data (to be able to locate and read from a sensor), it does not need to read the sensor readings data.
 Keeping a consistent sensor id across the two databases is essential for retrieving sensor data.
 - [ ] Do I need to use views to query sensor data?
     - Yes, I will use views to query sensor data.